ORNL-AMO/Choose-Your-Own-Adventure/README.md

 ### functions-and-types.tsx

 `functions-and-types.tsx` contains useful functions and type declarations used across the app.
 See the JSDoc inside the file for more.

+### trackedStats.tsx

+`trackedStats.tsx` contains definitions for, and functions related to, the stats that are tracked across the game such as budget and emissions.

 ## Adding new content